02900/react-inventory/README.md

 ## Next steps:
 - Add unit test
+- Consume the data from an API
+- Use memo hook to improve filtering performance when there are many articles
 - In mobile device whe the user clicks some item shows a modal with the product image and description

 ## Available Scripts